 - 3/4 cup pure maple syrup

-You make make this ahead of time and refrigerate for a few days.
+You may make this ahead of time and refrigerate for a few days.